Site Description

 - Van Skinner Island and vicinity (~RM 302-305): Waterfowl concentration area.
 Raptor nesting (including golden eagle, prairie falcon, and ferruginous hawk) in area.
 Salmonids and resident fish.

-- Strawberry Island and vicinity, Snake River (~RM 3): Strawberry Island is Part of McNary National Wildlife.
+- Strawberry Island and vicinity (~RM 3 on Snake River): Strawberry Island is part of McNary National Wildlife.
 Riparian and wetland habitats.
 Migratory waterfowl concentration and nesting areas (including American white pelican [SE]).
 Great blue heron foraging area.
 Salmonid and resident fish present year-round.

 - Bateman Island and vicinity (~RM 333-337) and lower Yakima River: Waterfowl and shorebird migration and wintering concentration area.
 Concentration and breeding areas for Western grebes [SC], and Common loons [SS] on main stem.
 Yakima River delta serves as a biodiversity corridor, consisting of mixed riparian, wetland, and shrub-steppe used by a variety of species.
 Salmonid habitat (including Bull trout [FT/SC]).